polypoly-eu/polyPod/README.md

 ## Issues

 For the time being, issues are disabled in this repo.
 If it's an easy fix (such as a typo) you can go and create a pull request.
 If it's any other kind of issue, such as a feature request, please email us at feedback@polypoly.eu.
 Please understand that this is a temporary solution, and issues will be enabled in due course.

+## Licensing

+Copyright (c) 2021 pc polypoly coop SCE mbH

+Licensed under the GNU General Public License, Version 3 with Additional Terms.

+Please see the [LICENSE](LICENSE) document for details and a copy of the license and additional terms.